MicrosoftDocs/win32/desktop-src/WmiSdk/common-information-model.md

 ---
-Description: The Common Information Model (CIM) is an extensible, object-oriented data model that contains information about different parts of an enterprise. ms.assetid: 3e619cb7-18a9-40ff-82fe-c10eb5090a93 ms.tgt_platform: multiple
+description: The Common Information Model (CIM) is an extensible, object-oriented data model that contains information about different parts of an enterprise. ms.assetid: 3e619cb7-18a9-40ff-82fe-c10eb5090a93 ms.tgt_platform: multiple
 title: Common Information Model